CleanCocoa/WhatsNewKit/README.md

 1. Upon first launch of your app, WhatsNewKit is supposed to _not_ display a "What's New" window.
 2. Existing users will only get _new_ update notices exactly _once_.

-This works with 1 or multiple updates that have been missed.
+This works with one or multiple updates that have been missed.

 ### Set Up Details